theadorabledev/chess_C/DEVLOG.md

 - Finished unit tests and rules for all pieces as well as checking whether or not the move would result in check
 ## Jan 6, 2019
 - The game is now playable on a single computer.
 Promotion and En Passant are yet to be added.
 Castling is fully supported!
+## Jan 8, 3019
+- The game mostly works over networks.
+They gameplay functions.
+Unfortunately, the game ending (Draw / Checkmate) still has some kinks that need to be worked out (over the network).